 Looking for a luxurious five-star Outer Banks hotel?
 They’re here.
 Or are you more in the mode of one of those classic, old-school Outer Banks motels, some of which have been serving vacationers since the 1950s and ‘60s?
 You’ll find them from Ocracoke all the way up to Kitty Hawk.
 Corolla hotels and Duck hotels are far out-numbered by the Outer Banks vacation rental homes in those areas, but the properties that are there are absolutely top notch.
-The Nags Head hotels (as well as Kill Devil Hills hotels and Kitty Hawk hotels) are varied and come in all price ranges.
-Manteo hotels are split between well-maintained, family-owned motels, inviting bed and breakfasts and inns.
-Hatteras hotels reflect the less gentrified, more real personality of Hatteras Island, though in the past couple of years, new and nice Hatteras hotels have sprung.
-Ocracoke hotels are like the place itself—individual and memorable.
+The Nags Head hotels (including Outer Banks hotels in Kill Devil Hills and Kitty Hawk) are varied and come in all price ranges.
+Hatteras hotels reflect the less gentrified, more real personality of Hatteras Island, though in the past couple of years, new and nice Outer Banks hotels have sprung.

 If you want a quieter, quainter experience, there are exceptional Outer Banks bed and breakfast inns in Corolla, Duck, Kitty Hawk, Nags Head and Hatteras.
-But Manteo bed and breakfasts and Ocracoke bed and breakfasts are the most varied and well known.
-Some of the Outer Banks B&Bs are elegant, some are quirky and fun.
+But the bed and breakfast options found in Manteo Hotels and Ocracoke Hotels are the most varied and well known.
+Some of the Outer Banks hotels are elegant, some are quirky and fun.
 All of them will afford you an experience that speaks more to the historic soul of the area.
 Just like the towns themselves, these hotel options are individual and memorable.

 Prefer Outer Banks camping?
 This area offers full-blown camping mega-resorts.
 Or, tent and trailer campers looking to get back to nature will enjoy the no-frills National Park Service Outer Banks campgrounds.